theyareonit/linux-gaming-optimization/README.md

 # 11. Wine

-If on an AMD or Intel GPU, consider [`static-wine32`](https://github.com/MIvanchev/static-wine32) for 32-bit Windows games to take advantage of LTO.
+If on an AMD or Intel GPU, consider [`static-wine32`](https://github.com/MIvanchev/static-wine32) to take advantage of LTO for 32-bit Windows games.

 If running Direct3D games with Wine through the command line or a script, ensure you're using [`dxvk`](https://github.com/doitsujin/dxvk).
 Also, consider using the environment variable `WINEDEBUG=-all` to marginally reduce overhead.